Retire by stateFigures verified May 31, 2026

 Severe storms and tornadoes are common

-Oklahoma lies in a region with some of the highest tornado activity in the country, with the most active period in spring.
-Hail, high winds, and severe thunderstorms are regular, so storm shelters and weather alerts are part of local life.
+Oklahoma sits in a region with some of the highest tornado activity in the country, and spring is the busiest stretch.
+Hail, high winds, and severe thunderstorms come through often, so storm shelters and weather alerts are just part of life here.

 NOAA Storm Prediction Center